 Affine AMVP prediction

 Affine AMVP mode can be applied for CUs with both width and height larger than or equal to 16.
-An affine flag in CU level is signalled in the bitstream to indicate whether affine AMVP mode is used and then another flag is signaled to indicate whether 4-parameter affine or 6-parameter affine.
+An affine flag in CU level is signalled in the bitstream to indicate whether affine AMVP mode is used and then another flag is signalled to indicate whether 4-parameter affine or 6-parameter affine.
 In this mode, the difference of the CPMVs of current CU and their predictors CPMVPs is signalled in the bitstream.
 The affine AVMP candidate list size is 2 and it is generated by using the following four types of CPVM candidate in order:/

 Inherited affine AMVP candidates that extrapolated from the CPMVs of the neighbour CUs